Dave-team/Knowledge-base/Networking.md

 - Always follow up - even if just to say a thank you
 - Connect to the most connected people who can introduce you to many others
 - Remember that people like to help and give advice
+- When getting a meeting in, have a specific knowledge goal: e.g. I am building an analytics team from scratch and you have done the same before.
+Then break this down: how analytics works with the rest of the org, who to hire, what seniority,

 ## Conference tips
 ### Preparation and logistics